Polynomial integrable systems from cluster structures: Abstract

 \section{Abstract}

-We present a general framework for constructing polynomial integrable systems with respect to linearizations of Poisson varieties that admit log-canonical coordinate systems.
+We present a general framework for constructing polynomial integrable systems on linearizations of Poisson varieties that admit log-canonical systems.
 Our construction is in particular applicable to Poisson varieties with compatible cluster or generalized cluster structures.
-As examples, we consider an arbitrary standard complex semi-simple Poisson Lie group $G$ with the Berenstein-Fomin-Zelevinsky cluster structure, nilpotent Lie subgroups of $G$ associated to elements of the Weyl group of $G$, identified with Schubert cells in the flag variety of $G$ and equipped with the standard cluster structure (defined by Geiss-Leclerc-Schr\"oer in the simply-laced case), and the dual Poisson Lie group of $\GL(n, \CC)$ with the Gekhtman-Shapiro-Vainshtein generalized cluster structure.
-In each of the three cases, we show that every extended cluster in the respective cluster structure gives rise to a polynomial integrable system on the respective Lie algebra with respect to the linearization of the Poisson structure at the identity element.
-For some of the integrable systems thus obtained, we further show that all their Hamiltonian flows are complete.
+As examples, we consider a standard complex semi-simple Poisson Lie group $G$ and a Borel subgroup $B$ of $G$, equipped with the Berenstein-Fomin-Zelevinsky cluster structures; the unipotent Lie subgroup $N_w$ of $G$ associated to any $w$ in the Weyl group of $G$, equipped with the cluster structure on the corresponding Schubert cell as first defined by Geiss-Leclerc-Schr\"oer when $G$ is simply-laced; and the dual Poisson Lie group $\GL(n, \CC)^*$ of the standard Poisson Lie group $\GL(n, \CC)$, equipped with the Gekhtman-Shapiro-Vainshtein generalized cluster structure.
+In each of these four cases, we show that every extended cluster in the respective cluster or generalized cluster structure gives rise to at least one polynomial integrable system with respect to the linearization of the Poisson structure at the identity element.
+For some of the polynomial integrable systems, we show that all their Hamiltonian flows are complete.